-nopCommerce is an open-source ecommerce framework.
+nopCommerce is an open-source eCommerce framework.
 It’s free, and the tools are powerful enough to let you create any workflow that you require.
 However, nopCommerce cost is what you’ll pay to your developers to make it happen.
-Recently, the platform has migrated to ASP.net Core, and it keeps improving the structure with new custom solutions.
+Recently, the platform has migrated to ASP.net Core , and it keeps improving the structure with new custom solutions.

-Aside from taking a completely opposite approach to creation of ecommerce experiences, here are the most important functional differences that are quintessential to Shopify vs nopCommerce debate.
+Aside from taking a completely opposite approach to creation of eCommerce experiences, here are the most important functional differences that are quintessential to Shopify vs nopCommerce debate.

 Key features unique to nopCommerce

 Multiple stores with a single root – one of the main aspects that make nopCommerce so powerful, is that you may deploy and manage multiple frontend shops from one place.
 This opens up an array of opportunities to create mini-stores separately for B2B and B2C.
-You may also set up shops that are “specialized” in narrow assortments of goods or doing promotional activities.
+You may also set up shops that are “specialized” in narrow assortments of goods or based around promotional activities.

 Key features unique to Shopify